avnet-iotconnect/iotc-freertos-ck-ra6m5-v2-pmod/README.md

 The DA16600 PMOD included with the kit is leveraged to connect to a WiFi network and communicate with the /IOTCONNECT platform.

-Follow the [DA16K AT Interface QuickStart Guide](https://github.com/avnet-iotconnect/iotc-dialog-da16k-sdk/blob/main/doc/QUICKSTART.md) and return to this guide when programmed.
+Follow the [DA16K QuickStart Guide](https://github.com/avnet-iotconnect/iotc-dialog-da16k-sdk/blob/main/doc/QUICKSTART.md) and return to this guide when programmed.

 ## 8. Setup Hardware